mendyk-ja/simple_data_mapping/README.md

 then map them into a format defined in the models.py file (class Article) and finally print them out.

+This project took more or less 7 hours  to complete.

 ## Technologies Used
 - Python - version 3.8